Intuity/Tktr/README.md

 A platform for ticketing events such as May Balls and June Events for Cambridge Colleges

 ## Pre-requisites
-It is strongly recommended that Tkt is installed on Ubuntu Server, as this is where it has been developed and deployed previously - however it should be possible to install Tkt under any Linux distribution.
+It is strongly recommended that Tktr is installed on Ubuntu Server, as this is where it has been developed and deployed previously - however it should be possible to install Tktr under any Linux distribution.
-To install Tkt you will need:
+To install and run Tktr you will need:

  - Python 2.7 installed
  - VirtualEnv